 People use different investments to combat these distinct problems.
 As you’ll see as we go through the guides in this section together, some investments might be good at dealing with one of these risks.
 But none are good at solving both of these problems – at least over the short-term.
-Ultimately, that means good investors have to learn to compromise.
+Ultimately, that means good investors have to learn to compromise and diversify.

 Risk To Your Capital

-Investment risk is the chance you take of getting back less money than you put into an investment.
-If you could avoid taking this risk, you probably would.
-But in order to build your wealth and beat back inflation over the long term, you’ll probably need to take some short-term risk along the way.
+Truth be told, if you could avoid taking risk, you probably would.
+But in order to build your wealth and beat back inflation over the long term, you’ll probably need to take some risk along the way.
 The question is, how much is enough investment risk?
 How much is too much?

 On the one hand, you want to grow your money as quickly as possible because that could help you achieve your goals faster.
 But the greater potential for gain, the greater the potential for loss as well.
 That’s a pain everyone wants to avoid.

 In hindsight, it’s easy to say I was right.
 But I didn’t know I was right at the time.
 I was just looking at the historical trends to get perspective and that perspective was very helpful.
-But back in 2009, most people were too busy licking their wounds to be thinking about the future.
+But back in 2009, most people were too busy licking their wounds to have that perspective.
 Those who did however, reaped the rewards.

 I’m trying to clarify that you have a financial need (to grow your capital) which conflicts with your emotional need (not to worry about your money or financial future).
 Now it’s time to take a closer look at the compromise I spoke about earlier.
 This is important to do regardless of what you invest in.
 Almost all investments carry risk and that means your feelings are going to get triggered.
 It’s no good to wait until another crisis happens before you hammer out your strategy so let’s get to it.

-In order to navigate your financial life despite these conflicting needs, I suggest you use a chart like the one I created below:
+In order to navigate your financial life despite conflicting financial and emotional needs, I suggest you use a chart like the one I created below:

 I made this chart for a person who has financial needs which include retirement income in the long-term and stability in the short-term.
 She also has long-term emotional needs for retirement security and short-term emotional needs for sleep-at-night.